Top Five Best Rich Snippets Plugins For WordPress (2018)

-For quite a while in the SEO world, Rich Snippets have been an interesting and often talked about concept.
-According to Google, they don’t actually have a direct impact on search rankings: nevertheless, they almost certainly help websites stand out from the crowd — and can therefore significantly increase the chances of someone clicking on your particular page!
+For quite a while in the SEO world, Rich Snippets have been an interesting and oft-talked-about topic.
+While, according to Google, they don’t actually have a direct impact on search rankings, they almost certainly help websites stand out from the crowd, and can therefore significantly increase the chances of someone clicking on your page.

 So, what exactly are Rich Snippets?
 What are the benefits of adding Rich Snippets?
-And, perhaps most importantly: how can you go about using them with WordPress and which are the best plugins for the job?
+How can you go about using them with WordPress, and which are the best plugins for the job?

 What are Rich Snippets?

 Let’s take a look at an example.
 Say you’re running a movie review website.
-Now, under normal conditions, your review of a particular movie will show the page title, page description, date and page URL in the search engine results.
-However, with the help of structured data markup, you can also add things like the name of the person/author writing the review and a number of “stars” (the kind of stars you see in most movie ratings).
+Under normal conditions, your review of a particular movie will show the page title, page description, date and page URL in the search engine results.
+However, with the help of structured data markup, you can also add things such as the name of the person/author writing the review, and a star rating.

 Doing so will naturally help make your website stand out from the crowd in terms of search appearance.
-Put simply: a user keen on reading a review of say, Forrest Gump, will likely be instantly drawn to your site, rather than that of your competitor’s.
+Put simply: A user keen on reading a review of say, Forrest Gump, will be more likely to be drawn to your site than your competitors’.

-You can use Rich Snippets to show varied content types.
-Ever looked up a person in Google and, in addition to the normal search results, also their LinkedIn results?
+You can also use Rich Snippets to show varied content types.
+Have you ever looked up a person using Google and, in addition to the normal search results, also found their LinkedIn page?
 Yes, that’s an example of data markup.
-Ever searched for a recipe and found details like preparation time?
+Ever searched for a recipe and found details such as preparation time?
 Or a particular event and found RSVP details too?
-Again, both examples of Rich Snippets!
+Again, both are examples of Rich Snippets!

 Benefits of Rich Snippets

-To reiterate, the existence Rich Snippets are not a major metric that Google takes into account directly.
-In others words, search engines will not outright punish your website simply because it does not make use of Rich Snippets.
-However, the indirect importance of Rich Snippets shouldn’t be underestimated, since the go a long way towards serving many not-so-obvious benefits.
+To reiterate, the existence of Rich Snippets isn’t a major metric that Google takes into account directly.
+In others words, search engines won’t outright punish your website simply because it doesn’t make use of Rich Snippets.
+However, the indirect importance of Rich Snippets shouldn’t be underestimated, since it goes a long way towards serving many not-so-obvious benefits.
 For instance:

 - Rich Snippets can help users quickly determine the relevance of particular search results.